engineersamuel/vim-crash-course/challenges/challenge09.md

 # Challenge 06 - Macros

-Now let's get to some of the more advanced parts, the incredibly powerful macro.
+Now let's get to some of the more advanced parts, the incredibly powerful macro command.

 #### Commands